LachlanMcK/FactProcessingV0.2/FactProcessingAll/ReadMe.md

   * ./test/app.test.js - this is the guts of the tests - all automated tests are in here
   * ./test *.sh & *.json - initial test done using curl - probably should be removed.

-* ./services - stuff referenced by JSRE part of the solution
+* ./services - stuff referenced by JSRE part of the solution, not really part of solution, but necessary
 * ./Scripts - stuff referenced by JSRE part of the solution